 As the saying goes, reports of death were greatly exaggerated.

 Today, QR Codes and Data Matrix Codes permeate our lives - not only in the Coding and Marking industry, but also within targeted television ads, store signage, restaurant menus, doctor's office registration and more.
-In addition, after the Pandemic when people are still quite reluctant to touch surfaces, QR Codes and 2D Codes present customers with a unique way to interact with signage without having to make contact with surfaces.
+In addition, after the Pandemic when people are still quite reluctant to touch surfaces, QR Codes and 2D Codes present customers with a unique way to interact with signage without having to make physical contact.

 As for our industry, they've allowed a whole new level of interaction between brands and customers - and just as importantly - between producer and seller.